bassosimone/weekly/README.md

 See [sessionexample.md](docs/sessionexample.md) for an example of a typical user session.
-See [tutorial.md](internal/cli/tutorial.md) for details about how to format your calendar entries for tracking.
+See [tutorial.md](internal/cli/tutorial.md) for details about how to format your calendar entries using several output formats (including JSON and CSV).

 ## Install